jesseharold/gender-unicorn/README.md

 Planned Features:
  - add tool tips w definitions from TSER
+ - add a link shortening API
+ - make it so return sets the value on text inputs

 Implemented features (as of October 27, 2016):
  - set page values from query string